Overview of Classes

 Adult/Youths (ages 13 and up) Weapons – all adults and youths who have 20 or more hours of practice.
 Weapons training is integral to aikido and enhances empty-handed practice.
 Students learn basic weapons techniques and learn the skills that are part of testing requirements.

 Advanced Weapons – all adult students who have passed a pre-requisite test

 A higher degree of basic weapons skills is required.
 Since training goes beyond the basic level, students must be already competent with fundamental weapons techniques.

-Free practice – all adult students
+Free practice – all adult/youths (ages 13 and up)

 This is not a class but a training opportunity.
 Students come with a partner to work on techniques and/or prepare for testing.
 There is no teaching but an advanced student supervises.